-To that end, through the generous funding by Susan and Terry Ragon, the Institute has emerged since 2009 as a leader in its field.
-To accommodate its growth, the institute has established a 70,000 SF headquarters in Kendall Square, Cambridge, MA.
-Occupying four floors of an existing concrete mid-rise built circa 1970, the program calls for a mix of offices and lab space and supporting public amenities.
+Detailed Description: Generous funding from Susan and Terry P. Ragon have helped the Ragon Institute become a leader in its field.
+To accommodate its growth, it established a 70,000 SF headquarters in Kendall Square, Cambridge, Massachusetts.
+It occupies four floors of a 1970s concrete mid-rise as an aggregate of offices, labs, and public spaces.

-The upper three floors of labs and offices are connected by a new three story public space.
-The labs include a BL3 lab, 12 tissue culture labs.
-A 900 SF opening was cut through all the floors, creating a generously scaled public space for the Institute, a place where researchers could come together throughout the day.
-This public space also serves as an armature for other publicly oriented spaces (a Tea Room, cafes, a board room, break-out spaces, and the Director’s Office (Dr. Bruce Walker)).
-A dramatically crafted steel stair connects all the floors, spilling out onto a stage-like podium in the Tea-Room, allowing for impromptu or formal events to be accommodated.
+A new three-story public space connects the upper floors of offices and labs, which include a BL3 lab and 12 tissue-culture labs.
+To make this possible, a 900 SF opening was cut through all floors, creating a generously scaled public space where researchers can come together throughout the day.
+It is also an armature for other publicly oriented spaces (a tearoom, cafes, a board room, break-out areas, and the Director’s Office [Dr. Bruce Walker]).
+A dramatically crafted steel stair connects all floors, spilling out onto a stage-like podium in the tearoom to accommodate impromptu or formal events.

-The ground floor is dedicated to mostly public spaces, including a large auditorium (for up to 200 people), conference spaces and exhibit areas.
-It also supports the administration group, and as the main entrance lobby the first floor serves as the public face of the Institute.
-Since the first floor abuts exterior courtyards, the interiors of the auditorium and other public spaces are very visible to the outside, further enhancing the presence of the institute in Cambridge, while reflecting the institute’s underlying philosophy and collaborative – open culture.
+The ground floor is dedicated to most public spaces, including an auditorium seating up to 200, conference rooms, and exhibit areas.
+This level also supports the administration group and contains the main entrance lobby, the Institute’s public face.
+Since the first floor abuts courtyards, the interiors of the auditorium and other public spaces are very visible to the outside, further enhancing the Institute’s presence in Cambridge while reflecting its underlying philosophy of collaborative, open culture.